 Film and interactive media, as agents of culture and language, are an integral part of how young audiences experience their identity and place in the world.
 It is important that they encounter high-quality moving images about a broad range of subject matter and nationalities, and that they understand and actively use media.

 The Danish Film Institute works to give children and young people the very best opportunities to interact with moving images in their daily lives.
-In a global context, the DFI engages with the international community, working with film projects for young audiences and nurturing talent development.
+In a global context, the Danish Film Institute engages with the international community, working with film projects for young audiences and nurturing talent development.

-25% of the DFI’s funding is earmarked for films and activities for children and youth.
+25% of the Danish Film Institute’s funding is earmarked for films and activities for children and youth.
 This includes development and production of films and computer games of all genres, distribution across various platforms, film education in the form of free study guides, screening at schools, teacher training, support to festivals, international creative exchange – and much more.
 Read more about funding.

-You can find details about the DFI's activities and services for kindergartens, primary and secondary schools as well as public libraries in the Children & youth section.
+You can find details about the Danish Film Institute's activities and services for kindergartens, primary and secondary schools as well as public libraries in the Children & youth section.